Asphodelus fistulosus

 Asphodelus fistulosus is a species of plant known as hollow-stemmed asphodel, onionweed, onion-leafed asphodel, and pink asphodel.
-It is native to the Mediterranean region.
+It is native to the Mediterranean region as well as the Arabian Peninsula, Transcaucasus, and Madeira.

 It is an invasive exotic weed in the United States, with significant infestations in California, Arizona, New Mexico, and Texas.
 It is listed as a Federal Noxious Weed by the United States Department of Agriculture.
 It is also a common weed in parts of Australia, New Zealand, and Mexico, and it thrives in any area with a Mediterranean climate.